-The men around here huddle still and sudden as mountains.
+The men around here huddle sudden as mountains.
 Their hands dangle like wrenches.
-Thumbs of sandpaper.
+Sandpaper thumbs.
 Use me, they say.
-I’m ready.
-Hours gather, hard in stomachs.
+Hours gather and harden in stomachs.
 Overalls stiff, scarred as the skin of elephants.
 There where the sparks landed, a hole, there where he dropped the blowtorch, a swath soft as the inside of birch bark.
 A way of walking that favours the right hip, a slight limp in the left heel, shoulders that have not been loose since they slipped through the birth canal.
 A relationship with sweat.
 Welding cap as yarmulke.
-Veins black in pleats.
+Veins black pleats.

 Evan Rensch: Enterprise

 7 September to 14 October